“Story is the key. It’s how humans have always learned, connected, grown and evolved. Always will be.”Betsy Henning, AHA Founder

 BFA, Fine and Studio Arts, Otis College of Art and Design

-Tiffany is in love with the telling detail.
+Thatcher is in love with the telling detail.
 The design that sings without a single unneeded note.
-She speaks in clean lines, bold color and delightful subversions of the expected.
-She’s happiest when her work reveals a new side of something you were sure you already knew.
+He speaks in clean lines, bold color and delightful subversions of the expected.
+He’s happiest when his work reveals a new side of something you were sure you already knew.

-A nuanced approach powers every aspect of Tiffany’s work.
-She clarifies and declutters.
-She designs moments of brilliant interactivity.
-She spots the straightforward solution hidden inside the complicated question.
+A nuanced approach powers every aspect of Thatcher’s work.
+He clarifies and declutters.
+He designs moments of brilliant interactivity.
+He spots the straightforward solution hidden inside the complicated question.

-At home, Tiffany spends weekends rehabbing vintage midcentury furniture.
+At home, Thatcher spends weekends rehabbing vintage midcentury furniture.
 Applying aesthetic, technique and creativity to tried-and-true classics.
-Her garage reeks of varnish; her living room looks like Mad Men.
+His garage reeks of varnish; his living room looks like Mad Men.

 AA, Graphic Design, Portland Community College